 - Collect student work through a Moodle assignments

 - On a computer, download all student files from Moodle in a zip file, unzip the file, and copy the files to Google Drive.

-- On the iPad Pro, open the files from Google Drive, and mark up as needed.
+- On an iPad, open the Notability app, click the import button, select to import the files from Google Drive, and mark up as needed.

-- Save the modified file back to Google Drive.
+- From Notability, export the modified file back to Google Drive.

 - On a computer, zip all the marked-up files and upload back to Moodle

 Discover More with iPad Pro

 Are you interested in experimenting with the iPad Pro for your teaching with your courses?
 Lucky for you, you can sign up to see if using an iPad Pro would be helpful for things like grading, more mobility in the classroom, creating short instructional videos, and for creating more interactive assignments for students.
 Faculty can sign up to be apart of our Teaching with Tablets program to see if iPads or tablets could work for you.
 If you’d like more inspiration on using an iPad Pro for your classes please take a look at our blog post to see how Professor Silvia Porello used her tablet for her course.
 Submit a short description of how you would use a tablet for teaching and learning below.

 For further instruction, take a look at our video to learn more about using Notability to grade Moodle assignments below.
 Also, be sure to reach out to email@example.com with any questions.